slimbootloader/documentation/source/tutorials/ex2.rst

 You can execute |SPN| with the following steps:

-* Working on Command Prompt
+1. Working on Command Prompt

-* Execute bootloader on QEMU by using the following command:
+2. Execute |SPN| on QEMU by using the following command:

  - Windows::